Local Clustering for Lung Cancer Image Classification via Sparse Solution Technique: Experiments

 \subsection{Results}

 We show the average confusion matrix over 100 runs of LCE and LSC methods in Figure~\ref{Cmatrix}, note that the entries in the confusion matrix are rounded to be integers.
-The overall accuracy ($\pm$ standard deviation) for LCE and LSC on Pneumonia dataset are $97.10\% \pm 1.71\%$ and $95.56\% \pm 2.10\%$ respectively.
-The performances of the two proposed methods are presented in Table~\ref{tab1}, and the comparisons with the other benchmarks are summarized in Table~\ref{tab2}.
+The overall accuracy ($\pm$ standard deviation) for LCE and LSC on Pneumonia dataset are $97.10\%\pm 1.71\%$ and $95.56\%\pm 2.10\%$ respectively.
+The performances of the two proposed methods are presented in Table~\ref{tab1}, and the comparisons with the other benchmarks are summarized in Table~\ref{tab2} (best results are in bold and second best results are underlined).
 Note that the precision, recall, and F1-score in Table~\ref{tab2} are the macro-average values over the entire dataset.

 Furthermore, we compare our methods with several other modern deep learning approaches such as EfficientNetB0, GoogleLeNet, ResNet50, EfficientNetB4, Attention-InceptionResNet-V2, and MobileNetV2.
 According to \cite{Raza23}, the testing accuracy for these deep neural network based approaches are $93.67\%$, $94.38\%$, $94.40\%$, $97.29\%$ $97.41\%$, $98.28\%$ respectively.
 The accuracy of LCE and LSC in Table~\ref{tab2} are comparable to these state-of-the-art results.
-It is worthwhile to point out that LCE and LSC require no training and the identification of 100 testing images only takes about a few seconds, while the neural network approaches usually take about hours for training plus testing.
+It is worthwhile to point out that the proposed methods LCE and LSC require no training and the identification of 100 testing images only takes about a few seconds, while the neural network approaches usually take about hours for training plus testing.